Tweeter-Org/tweeter-frontend/README.md

-TWEETER : a socio website which provides users with the feature to grow their social connections, raise any issue or get updated of what's happening around
+TWEETER : a social media website which provides users with the feature to grow their social connections, raise any issue or get updated of what's happening around
           Users can join TWEETER by simply creating their account, having an updated profile, and can create any tweets.
-Tweeter provides u the feature to have an                 experience of real-time chats with your connections.
+Tweeter also provides you the feature to have the                 experience of real-time chats with your connections.

 FEATURES :
 1. SignIn/ SignUp or Google Authentication